 Hi, my name in Freyja, for many years now I have been fascinated and inspired by the concepts of mindfulness and transience.
 Much of my work as a designer has been concerned with facilitating reflection and sensory concentration in our increasely distracting and hectic world.

-I am embarking on a personal experiment.
+I embarked on a personal experiment.
 Mindfulness is a simple, scientifically-proven way to bring our mind back to our body, become aware of what is happening in our present experience and connect with happiness, joy and freedom.
-I will spend the next 19 months (the length of the scholarship) exploring these and other related techniques, for example Zen Buddhism and Tea Ceremony.
+I spent the next 19 months (the length of the scholarship) exploring these and other related ideologies, for example Shinto and Tea Ceremony.
 I am particularly interested in the objects and spaces that I came across during my investigation.
 I attempted to re-design my mind and my life, to bring mindfulness and meditation into my everyday landscape.

 This blog is a record of this voyage, welcome.